waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Verify Before Automating:** I wasted time creating the `pokemon_info_extractor` tool based on the unverified assumption that the PC screen text would reliably indicate the selected Pokémon's name.
 The text does not, making the tool's primary function impossible.
 I must verify the data source and its structure *before* developing tools to automate interaction with it.

 ## Tool Failures & Fixes
-- **deterministic_battle_strategist (Turn 45905):** Recommended a suicidal 'Peck' against a Wobbuffet with active Destiny Bond and Counter.
-The tool's Wobbuffet logic failed because it lacked data for non-damaging moves like GROWL and LEER.
-This is a critical failure of foresight and data management.
-Fixed in Turn 45931.
 - **MAJOR HALLUCINATION (Turns 46632-46652):** I incorrectly concluded my `plan_path_to_target` tool was broken when it failed to find a path around the receptionist.
 I wasted over 20 turns debugging a correct tool instead of trusting its output and verifying the blockage in-game.
 The true failure was my own flawed spatial reasoning and failure to use the `reality_check_agent`.
 - **pokemon_info_extractor (Turn 47386):** Created tool based on the unverified assumption that PC screen text uniquely identifies the selected Pokémon.
 The assumption was false, making the tool non-functional.
 Deleted in Turn 46801.